 Vattenfall InCharge only offers charging boxes with installation included.
 A warranty is provided only if installation is performed by one of our certified electrical installers.
 I am not the owner of the parking space.

 What do I need to be aware of?

-The approval of the owner is absolutely essential before being permitted to install charging infrastructure.
+The approval of the owner is absolutely essential before it is permitted to install charging infrastructure.